Heian Period (794-1185)

-The dominant view of the political and economic developments away from the ritsuryō system is negative, but in the cultural sphere the evaluations are all positive: the experience is seen as one in which the Japanese created a genuinely native culture for the first time.
+Heian Cultural LifeWhile most historians regard the political and economic developments of the Heian Period, in particular, the gradual abandonment of the ritsuryō system, quite critically, most evaluations of the cultural sphere are predominantly positive: the experience is seen as one in which the Japanese created a genuinely native culture for the first time.
 The absorption of continental Buddhist ideas, the perfection of a native written language that made possible a genuinely Japanese method of literary expression and the emergence of a secular artistic tradition that freed Japanese artists and artisans from the rigid traditions learned from the Chinese.
-It is for these cultural achievements that the Heian Period is best known by most Japanese.
+It is for these cultural achievements that most Japanese best know the Heian Period.

 Even though these monks sometimes intimidated the court, still, the separation of religion and politics was maintained to the extent that nothing like the influence of a Dōkyō (道鏡, 700-772) was permitted in Heian times.
 The court nobles remained devout, however, and frequent pilgrimages to the significant Buddhist and Shinto establishments were a common part of the lives of the court from the emperor on down.

-Buddhism did not spread widely among the masses in Heian times, but there was at least the beginning of popularisation of the faith through the development of a belief in the saving grace of Amida, the Buddha of Boundless Light, into whose Western Paradise weary souls could be reborn.
+Buddhism did not gain a lot of influence among the general population in Heian times, but there was at least the beginning of the popularisation of the faith through the development of a belief in the saving grace of Amida, the Buddha of Boundless Light, into whose Western Paradise weary souls could be reborn.
 Amida had supposedly made an original vow that all who called on his name would be welcome in his Western Paradise, or Pure Land.
 This doctrine of the Pure Land had been introduced by Ennin (圓仁 or 円仁, 793/4-864) and others who had returned from study and travel in China in the ninth century, and it was popularised to some extent by Kuya (空也, 903-972), who preached it in the streets.
-The most important Pure Land figure of the Heian Period was Genshin (源信, 942-1017), whose Ōjōyōshū (往生要集 "Essentials of Birth in the Pure Land") depicted the horrors of hell and the delights of the Pure Land graphically.
+The most influential Pure Land figure of the Heian Period was Genshin (源信, 942-1017), whose Ōjōyōshū (往生要集 "Essentials of Birth in the Pure Land") depicted the horrors of hell and the delights of the Pure Land graphically.

-Amidism, or Pure Land Buddhism, did not become a separate sect until the succeeding Kamakura Period , but it achieved great popularity from mid-Heian times on.
+Amidism, or Pure Land Buddhism, did not become a separate sect until the succeeding Kamakura Period , but it achieved great popularity from mid-Heian times onwards.
 The key to the popularity of Pure Land tenets at this time was the Mahayana Buddhist idea of mappō (末法).
-This concept held that the Buddhist law would develop after the death of the Buddha through three stages: prosperity (正法 shōbō) for 500 years, decline (像法 zōhō) for 1,000 years, and finally disappearance in the latter day (mappō).
+This concept held that the Buddhist law would develop after the death of the Buddha through three stages: prosperity (正法 shōbō) for 500 years, decline (像法 zōhō) for 1,000 years, and finally disappearance in the latter-day (mappō).
 Once mappō began, it would not be sufficient to achieve enlightenment through one's powers, as preached by most Buddhist sects.
 The only hope was to throw oneself on the saving grace of Amida.

 Thus, court nobles and ladies chanted the nembutsu (念仏) to attain rebirth in Amida's Pure Land.
-Fujiwara no Michinaga (966-1028), for example, wrote that during a five-day period he repeated the nembutsu – Namu Amida Butsu ("I put my faith in Amida Buddha") – 700,000 times.
-With the same fervour, Michinaga, like many other courtiers, built an Amida Hall in one of his residences for the worship of this Buddha.
+Fujiwara no Michinaga (966-1028), for example, wrote that for five days he repeated the nembutsu – Namu Amida Butsu ("I put my faith in Amida Buddha") – 700,000 times.
+With the same zeal, Michinaga, like many other courtiers, built an Amida Hall in one of his residences for the worship of this Buddha.
 Perhaps the most significant such private Amida temple was that at Uji, the Phoenix Hall (鳳凰堂 Hōō-dō) of the Byōdōin (平等院), built by Michinaga's son Yorimichi (990-1074).

 Although Buddhism thus flourished during the Heian Period, it would be wrong to suggest that there was a strict sectarian division among devotees.
 Apart from the religious community itself, religious belief for most Japanese was highly eclectic.
-Court nobles seemingly made little distinction between different sects of Buddhism, native Shintō ritualistic beliefs, and imported "Confucian" lore centring on such pseudoscientific concepts as yin and yang and the "five elements" (陰陽道 onmyōdō).
-Thus, for example, Michinaga visited Tendai and Shingon establishments as well as important Shintō shrines, called upon exorcists, chanted the nembutsu, and also had great faith in Miroku Bosatsu (弥勒菩薩), the Buddha of the future, all without any apparent conscious distinction.
+It seems that court nobles made little distinction between the various schools of Buddhism, native Shintō ritualistic beliefs, and imported "Confucian" lore centring on concepts such as yin and yang and the "five elements" (陰陽道 onmyōdō).
+Thus, for example, Michinaga visited Tendai and Shingon establishments as well as essential Shintō shrines, called upon exorcists, chanted the nembutsu, and also had great faith in Miroku Bosatsu (弥勒菩薩), the Buddha of the future, all without any apparent conscious distinction.

 As direct interest in China faded, courtiers turned increasingly to the cultivation of the 31-syllable waka (和歌) poem.
 Poetry composition was more a part of the world of the Heian court nobles than of that of any other society in history.
-There were poetry competitions, some held at imperial command, lovers exchanged poems, and on occasion even officials communicated with poems.
-Inability to compose a waka or to recognise a poetic allusion could condemn one to social disgrace.
+There were poetry competitions, some held at imperial command, lovers exchanged poems, and on occasion, even officials communicated in lyrics.
+The inability to compose a waka or to recognise a poetic allusion could condemn one to social disgrace.
 None matched the earlier Man'yōshū (万葉集, "Collection of Ten Thousand Leaves") in size or scope, but some anthologies of Japanese poetry were compiled in Heian times, the Kokin Wakashū (古今和歌集, short Kokinshū 古今集, ca 905) being perhaps the greatest.

-The development of the kana syllabary also proved to be a stimulus to the creation of native prose literature, of which there were essentially two types in Heian times, the Monogatari (物語, tale) and the Nikki (日記, diary).
-The former was a narrative tale, reaching unparalleled heights in Murasaki Shikibu's Genji Monogatari (源氏物語, Tale of Genji), and the latter was more a record of private and intimate impressions of daily events, but they shared at least one common feature, the tendency to intersperse poems throughout the narrative.
-One type of Monogatari, the uta monogatari (歌物語, poem tale), was little more than a large number of verses linked by brief introductory remarks.
+The development of the kana syllabary also proved to be a stimulus to the creation of native prose literature, of which there were mainly two types in Heian times, the Monogatari (物語, tale) and the Nikki (日記, diary).
+The former was a narrative tale, reaching unparalleled heights in Murasaki Shikibu's Genji Monogatari (源氏物語, Tale of Genji), and the latter was more a record of private and intimate impressions of daily events.
+They both shared at least one common feature, namely the tendency to intersperse poems throughout the narrative.
+One type of Monogatari, uta monogatari (歌物語, poem tale), was little more than a large number of verses linked by brief introductory remarks.
 The favourite of this genre, Ise Monogatari (伊勢物語, Tales of Ise), is regarded as one of the classics of Japanese literature.